php-pds/skeleton/README.md

 ### CHANGELOG

-If the package provides a file with a list of changes since the last release or version, it MUST be named `CHANGELOG`.
+If the package provides a root-level file with a list of changes since the last release or version, it MUST be named `CHANGELOG`.

 It MAY have a lowercase filename extension indicating the file format.